fellMorto/Pathologic-2-Incomplete-Mod-Files/(SPOILERS)-StoryExplanationDesignDocument.md

 The backstory also adds that Artemy attempted suicide 5 years before the present, shortly before the first Outbreak, which was a contributing factor to him being sent away.
 The mod itself won’t really give an explanation for this, beyond having parallels to the new diurnal bad end.
 ## Buri/Artemy

 Buri and Artemy aren’t really connected in a clear way.
 The main explanation is that Buri is dreaming of their reincarnated life as Artemy.
-Buri can dream themselves into different reincarnated lives, and may be more or less aware of their nature due to being in a dreamlike state.
+Buri is the original soul that can dream themselves into different reincarnated lives.
+They may be more or less aware of their nature due to being in a dreamlike state.
 Buri and Artemy appear both as separate characters and simultaneous dialog options for the player.
 Their relationship can be described various different ways, with none being perfect explanations:
 - Artemy is possessed by Buri
 - Artemy is Buri’s dream avatar
 - Artemy and Buri are different life-states of a soul which is in the process of transitioning between the two